 \subsection{Preliminary definitions}

 In the following, we let $\mathbb{T}^d=(V,E)$ denote the Cayley tree of order $d$, i.e., every vertex has exactly $d+1$ nearest neighbors with vertex set $V$, (unoriented) edge set $E$ and root $\rho$.
-Besides $E$, we also consider the set $\Vec{E}$ consisting of oriented pairs of vertices connected by an edge.
-We will partition $\Vec{E}={}^\rho \Vec{E} \cup \Vec{E}^\rho$, where ${}^\rho \Vec{E}$ denotes those oriented edges which point away from the root $\rho$ and $\Vec{E}^\rho$ is the complementary subset of those edges which point towards $\rho$.
+Besides $E$, we also consider the set $\Vec{E}$ consisting of all oriented pairs of vertices connected by an edge.
+We will write $\{x,y\}$ to denote an unoriented edge and $(x,y)$ to denote an oriented edge.
+Furthermore, we will partition $\Vec{E}={}^\rho \Vec{E} \cup \Vec{E}^\rho$, where ${}^\rho \Vec{E}$ denotes those oriented edges which point away from the root $\rho$ and $\Vec{E}^\rho$ is the complementary subset of those edges which point towards $\rho$.